JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 }
 ```

-Specify the specific JDK version the Gradle runner should use
+The code below forces the [](gradle.md) runner to use the specific version of agent JDK instead of the default one.

 ```Kotlin
 steps {